applicaster/developer.applicaster.com/book/ui-builder/ios/PreHooks-ScreenPlugin.md

 ##### General

 `Hooks Plugins` can be two types.
-1. `Screen Plugin Hooks` - This types of hooks are [Screen Plugins](https://developer-zapp.applicaster.com/ui-builder/ios/ScreenPlugin.html) that can defined and customized from Zapp's App Builder.
+1. `Screen Plugin Hooks` - This types of hooks are [Screen Plugins](/ui-builder/ios/ScreenPlugin.md) that can defined and customized from Zapp's App Builder.

-	__Note:__ These plugins must conform to [Screen Plugins](https://developer-zapp.applicaster.com/ui-builder/ios/ScreenPlugin.html) protocol, for example Login and Storefront screens..
+  __Note:__ These plugins must conform to [Screen Plugins](/ui-builder/ios/ScreenPlugin.md) protocol, for example Login and Storefront screens.

 2. `Hooks Plugin` - Plugin that does not require UI, or that the UI is controlled by the plugin itself, and should not act as screen.
 For example, Analytics or Advertisement plugin.

 ***